natnael-shiferaw/natnael-shiferaw/README.md

 # 💫 About Me:
-I am an ALX Certified Software engineer with 2+ years experience in full stack development
+I am an ALX Certified Software engineer with 2+ years experience in full stack development and a 4th year Software engineering student at Addis Ababa Science and Technology University

 ## 🌐 Socials: